What we do

 The Society provides information, advice and support for adults, young people and children with ASD and signposts people towards other organisations and local support groups which can offer relevant expertise and advice.

 The Society has close links with the National Autistic Society and has a voice locally on the Lincolnshire Autism Partnership Board and other decision making bodies.
-The Society will continue to strive, with your help, to foster mutual support, co-operation and understanding to achieve the best possible outcomes and quality of life for those with ASD.
+The Society continues its work to foster mutual support, co-operation and understanding to achieve the best possible outcomes and quality of life for those with ASD.

 History of the Society